-We need to expect trials, and persevering through them can be easier when we understand the blessings!
+We need to expect trials.
+Persevering through them can be easier when we understand we’re blessed through them!
 James 1:12 and 5:11 state:

 - James 1:12—Blessed is the man who perseveres trials;